UCB-w261/w261-environment/setup-new-hadoop-env/hadoop-vm.md

 ## GCP Credits

-Here is the URL you will need to access in order to request a Google Cloud Platform coupon.
+Here are the things to keep in mind to request a Google Cloud Platform coupon.
 You will be asked to provide your school email address and name.
 An email will be sent to you to confirm these details before a coupon is sent to you:

 - You will be asked for a name and email address, which needs to match the domain.
 A confirmation email will be sent to you with a coupon code.
 - You can request a coupon from the URL and redeem it until: 5/6/2020
 - Coupon valid through: 1/6/2021
 - You can only request ONE code per unique email address.
 - Please contact me if you have any questions or issues.
+- Check the Slack infrastructure channel to get the URL.

 ## Create your Instance